 There are plenty of good balance bikes for toddlers out there to test the road and get comfortable on wheels.
 There are some that shine above the rest and will provide for an overall better toddler biking experience.

 - Raleigh Jazzi 12 Complete Kids Bike – Balance bikes can be an ideal way to start out.
-However, balance bikes with pedals can work wonders too!
+However, balance bikes with pedals can also be great!
 This bike is a popular choice for its small wheels that will keep your kids comfortable and in control.
 If the design doesn’t draw your child’s enthusiasm, the bright colors will be sure to!
+This makes a great first pedal bike if your child is ready to upgrade from a balance bicycle.
+Trust me, it’ll feel like 10 minutes before they’ll be riding their first adult bike.

 There are a few ways to figure out which kids bikes sizes will work best.
 It might seem good to choose something they’ll grow into, but it’s much more important to have the right fit.
 You’ll also want to look for something lightweight that will be easy for them to manage.
 And, while you may think your child will be doing one kind of ride, a versatile bike is best.
 If your child is comfortable, you may want to consider a bike with brakes, levers, and pedals.
 Keep in mind that if you have any troubles choosing, you can always get help from your local bike shop!